pythonarcade/arcade/doc/tutorials/menu/index.rst

     :caption: Making a Fake Window.
     :pyobject: SubMenu

 We have got ourselves a fake window currently.
-We could pair it up with the volume and options button to trigger it when they are clicked.
+We now, pair it up with the volume and options button to trigger it when they are clicked.

 .. literalinclude:: menu_04.py
     :caption: Adding callback for button events 2